FortiGate

 Notes:

-• mode-config has a behavior with net-device enable where it allocates a /30 subnet for each dialup client if the Hub does not have a tunnel IP statically assigned (one IP for the Hub's VPN kernel interface, another IP for the Spoke, and the remaining two IPs are for the network and broadcast addresses).
-This results in 4x the IPs being consumed from the mode-config pool per Spoke, so switching to net-device disable (as recommended in this article) and statically assigning an address to the Hub tunnel interface is recommended to prevent this issue.
+'mode-config' has a behavior with net-device enable where it allocates a /30 subnet for each dialup client if the Hub does not have a tunnel IP statically assigned (one IP for the Hub's VPN kernel interface, another IP for the Spoke, and the remaining two IPs are for the network and broadcast addresses).
+This results in 4x the IPs being consumed from the mode-config pool per Spoke.
+It may cause IP exhaustion; IKE debug will show 'could not allocate IPv4 address'.
+Switch to net-device disable (as recommended in this article) and statically assigning an address to the Hub tunnel interface is recommended to prevent this issue.

 • The exchange-interface-ip setting allows FortiGate peers to advertise their assigned tunnel interface IPs to each other.
 This adds necessary connected/static routes between the peers that are required for dynamic routing (BGP, OSPF, etc.,) to function correctly.